 A big one was hosting the show in South Africa, making it harder to facilitate a number of plans relevant to the show’s success.
 The expense of flying celebrities from Nigeria to South Africa to visit the show was astronomical, as was getting brands to sponsor show segments and other activities.
 With an estimated 5.1 billion Naira from votes and partnerships in 2018, Endemol decided it was time to expand, and the Nigerian Big Brother studio was completed early 2019, domiciling the show in West Africa.

 Few could have predicted that viewers would eventually regret this move.
-A Nigeria-based production made it easier to just throw in a celebrity or 10 into the house to kill a few hours instead of engage the housemates as Endemol powered towards season finale.
-Tasks and twists based on psychological interventions meant to encourage the housemates to shed any pre-planned strategies.
+A Nigeria-based production made it easier to just throw in a celebrity or 10 into the house to kill a few hours instead of engaging the housemates as Endemol powered towards season finale.
+Convenient tasks and twists based on psychological interventions were meant to compel housemates to shed pre-planned strategies.
 Even mid-level influencers who would have not been worth the cost of transporting and housing if they had to be flown to South Africa to see the housemates, were trooped into the house to share nuggets of wisdom that did nothing to advance the show or its housemates.

 Social media itself is also evolving how the public interacts with the Big Brother Nigeria dramadom.
 Leaked online videos from the auditions made it easy to speculate who had progressed beyond the preliminary eliminations.
 Armed with that kind of information, it is rumoured some housemates retained the services of communication firms and PR specialists to help frame the narrative around their time in the house on social media.